 Registration for next Spring’s Happy Farm Experience Week in Plum Village is now open here. 🙂

 To watch a fun and informative documentary on the Happy Farm, visit https://dafilms.com/film/10468-happy-farmers-en-version.
-An interview with the filmmaker of the documentary can be read here.
+A reflection from the filmmaker of the documentary can be read here.